DaverCodes/EasyBakeReadMe/README.md

-# readmegenerator
+# generate a readme

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description

-  whith this project you are taken on a delightful journey to write a whole readme file with ease through the terminal to lessen the effects of carpal tunnel
+   with this project you are taken on a delightful journey to write a whole readme file with ease through the terminal that will lessen the effects of carpal tunnel!

   ## Table of Contents